-PING network partition resolution resource

-This is a network partition resolution resource by the PING method.
+- PING network partition resolution resource This is a network partition resolution resource by the PING method. - HTTP network partition resolution resource This is a network partition resolution resource by the HTTP method.

 Group resources

 A group resource constitutes a unit when a failover occurs.
 The following group resources are currently supported: